cosmic-research-ml-edu/cosmic.research.intro.ml/homeworks/hw03/readme.md

 ## Welcome to Homework #3

-This homework is in a format of kaggle competition;
+This homework is in a format of kaggle competition

-The competition is hosted here: https://www.kaggle.com/c/cosmic-research-ml-lab03/overview
+- The competition is hosted here: https://www.kaggle.com/c/cosmic-research-ml-lab03/overview

- You will have 5 submissions a day
+- You will have 5 submissions a day
- You may choose 2 submission for the final score
+- You may choose 2 submission for the final score

 **Important:**
 - Use your real names when participating in this competition.
 That would help really help to count your final score correctly